-People are suffocated, often unwillingly, by the labels and categories society places upon them while their sense of an individual self is lost through a lack of self-knowledge and understanding.
+People are suffocated, often unwillingly, by the labels and categories society places upon them, while their sense of an individual self is lost through a lack of self-knowledge and understanding.
 The social mantra is the United States is conform or be exiled; pick your side or be left to fend for yourself; join a culture with a pre-selected set of ideas and structure, or be left without a voice and sense of identity.
 Conformity equals freedom within the United States; freedom within the confines of your chosen party or social class.
 Radical free thinkers and rebels have no place in the social game.
 Pointing out the ignorance and contradictions of the opposing tribe leads to praise and respect, but pointing out the same ignorance and contradictions in your own tribe is immediately seen as an act of betrayal.
 Tribe loyalty is mandatory.
 If your tribe shuns you for something that they view as betrayal against their pre-selected ideology, you lose your identity and the role that you play within society.
 The system depends on this form of public chastisement.

 Americas rugged individualism always leads to conformism.
 Individuals feel isolated and scared and inevitably herd together in masses of sycophantic, mindless zealots that are inundated with the machinations of modern society and its superficial consumerist and materialist cultural ideologies that ground out opposing opinions and open-mindedness in favor of a more uniform dogmatism that threatens the foundations of democracy, liberty and freedom.
 People navigate their way through society looking for an identity and a purpose that coincides with a culturally accepted ideology that favors conformity over individuality.

 When the individual recognizes and feels comfortable in a particular ideology amongst a specific social group, they identify with that groups hopes, dreams and desires, while allowing their own identity to decay and their own sense of self to atrophy without completely understanding their selected tribes ideological drive and purpose in attacking, degrading and dehumanizing the opposing tribe.
-At times within this illusory ideological identification, they know not what they do or what they say.
+At times, within this illusory ideological identification, they know not what they do or what they say.
 Facts are distorted, fiction is elevated and the whole of society operates under an umbrella of disinformation and confusion.

-In the United States, wealth and power are always concentrated in the hands of the white-elite, multinational corporations, corrupt bureaucrats and politicians whose sole concern is their special interest donors who keep them in office with financial contributions.
-These are the same people who, when the economy collapses and inequality increases, twist the political, social and economic narrative into a race based struggle as a means to distract the majority of poor whites and poor minorities into believing that their economic insecurity is directly caused by their neighbor with a different skin color and not as a result of corrupt politicians that write policies and tax laws that favor business and the wealthiest American’s.
+In the United States, wealth and power are always concentrated in the hands of the white-elite, multinational corporations, corrupt bureaucrats and politicians whose sole concern is their special interest donors who keep them in office with financial bribes and extortion.
+These are the same people who, when the economy collapses and inequality increases, twist the political, social and economic narrative into a race based struggle as a means to distract the majority of poor whites and poor minorities into believing that their economic insecurity is directly caused by their neighbor with a different skin color, and not as a result of corrupt politicians that write policies and tax laws that favor business and the wealthiest Americans.
 This method of governing encourages tribe mentality and ideological extremes that contribute to the mass polarization of the countries most fundamental ideals.

-We live in a society with a culture of oppressive leaders whose goal it is to suppress consciousness and original thought in order to prevent an uprising of free-thinkers.
+We live in a society with a culture of oppressive leaders whose goal is to suppress consciousness and original thought in order to prevent an uprising of free-thinkers.
 Those in power wish to do harm to the culture by forcing the mass of individuals into a state of dependence and misery on the broader scope of existence in order to feed the machine of government, of materialist and consumerist society.
-With the reliance on harmful sedative drugs like alcohol and prescription opioids, individuals sacrifice their minds and subject themselves to a level of thought that relies on external forces and preconceived ideas to push forward, rather than challenge societies and their own subjective ideas.
+With the reliance on harmful sedative drugs like alcohol and prescription opioids, individuals sacrifice their minds and subject themselves to a lower, more primitive, level of thought that relies on external forces and preconceived ideas to push forward, rather than challenge societies and their own subjective ideas.